MasWag/FalCAuN/README.md

 #### Input mapper

 Input mapper specifies the possible input values of each signal (e.g., break and throttle).
-Each signal can take different number of inputs i.e., N0 and N1 can be different.
+Each signal can take a different number of inputs i.e., N0 and N1 can be different.

 ```
 <value 1 of signal(0)>	<value 2 of signal(0)>	...	<value N0 of signal(0)>